 His scores for contemporary dance include 공·空·Zero: Restriction, Body and Time, choreographed by Marc Brew & Bora Kim, which premiered in Seoul as part of the 2018 Cultural Olympiad; From Above and Lucid Grounds for 2Faced Dance, which have both toured nationally and internationally; and Meeting, choreographed by Wayne Parsons, a finalist in the Copenhagen International Choreography Competition.

-His extensive work for the theatre includes music for a diverse range of plays, performed in London’s West End and at venues including Trafalgar Studios, Soho Theatre, Finborough Theatre, Southwark Playhouse, National Theatre Studio and The Pleasance, Edinburgh.
+In addition, he has written music for a diverse range of plays, performed in London’s West End and beyond at venues including The Duke of York’s Theatre, Trafalgar Studios, Soho Theatre, Finborough Theatre, Southwark Playhouse, National Theatre Studio and The Pleasance, Edinburgh.

 Angus studied music and composition at the University of Nottingham and trained as a classical pianist.
 He grew up by the sea and now lives and works in London.